Configure Workflow SLA Timers

 Workflow Kanban View

-To view all cards with expired SLAs on a specific workflow, add a filter where SLA Expired = Yes.
+To view all cards with expired SLAs on a specific workflow, add a filter to the kanban board where SLA Expired = Yes.

 Reporting on SLA Timers